ISISComputingGroup/ibex_developers_manual/testing/System-Testing-with-RCPTT.md

 * Add wait XXXX when the GUI will be reading/writing to PVs and may take some time to respond
 * The perspective switcher buttons do not get recorded properly, to manually switch just do e.g. `get-label "Log Plotter" | click`.
 Note that we started writing procedures for these actions in the `SwitchToViewProcedures` context, to maximise code reuse.
 * If the test fail locally in clean Ibex server context check either the log file in `C:\Instrument\CleanIBEXServerFiles\cleanIBEXServer\cleanIBEXServer.log` or look at the exit error from the process and match it to the script in `C:\Instrument\CleanIBEXServerFiles\cleanIBEXServer\cleanIBEXServer.py` (this file is copied during the tests from the context).

+### Writing locally

+To speed up the tests when running locally you can do the following (do not check these back in though):

+1. Remove the `clean ibex server` context from the project default contexts:
+    - this will stop the server rebooting and getting a blank configuration but you need to delete new configurations and new synoptics by hand between each run
+1. Remove the execution delay from the project default contexts

 ## Running tests automatically